ncatlab/nlab-content/pages/1/5/3/2/2351/content.md

 We work with familiar notions of the theory of bicategories (which, for reasons of consonance with 2-terminology, we also call 2-categories) but in some cases under new names.
 We calculate with pasting diagrams in 2-categories as if they were strict 2-categories.

-Our notion of morphism between 2-categories has gone under various names: "homomorphism" in the sense of B&#233;nabou, also known as "pseudofunctor" or weak 2-functor, where the structural constraints are isomorphisms.
+Our notion of morphism between 2-categories has gone under various names: "homomorphism" in the sense of Bénabou, also known as "pseudofunctor" or weak 2-functor, where the structural constraints are isomorphisms.
 Here they are simply called **2-functors**.

 Each 2-category $B$ gives rise to a hom 2-functor $hom: B^{op} \times B \to Cat$, which we denote by $B(-, -)$, with the contravariant argument in the first place as is customary.